-- Ideal candidates will be highly motivated, able to work independently, detail-oriented, and comfortable within a casual but professional studio and office environment.
+Ideal candidates will be highly motivated, able to work independently, detail-oriented, and comfortable within a casual but professional studio and office environment.

-- Prior experience with Mac OS, Microsoft Word and Excel, Adobe Creative Suite, and ArtBase (FileMaker) is preferable for Gallery/Admin interns.
+Prior experience with Mac OS, Microsoft Word and Excel, Adobe Creative Suite, and GalleryManager or similar database is preferred for Art Administration/Gallery interns.

 Please contact us at email@example.com or 212-226-0573 ext.
 205 with any additional questions.